ahimyary-jpg/junktee-prototype/README.md

 ## Product catalog workflow

-Edit only `catalog/JUNKTEE_Product_Catalog.xlsx` when changing products.
+Edit only the relevant brand workbook when changing products: `catalog/JUNKTEE_Product_Catalog.xlsx` for JUNKTEE or `catalog/RMAYD_Product_Catalog.xlsx` for RMAYD.
 The `Products` sheet controls the Collection, product detail content, images, sizes, availability, and SAR prices.
 The `Optional Details` sheet adds material, care, and origin by matching the same SKU.
 Deprecated identity columns are ignored and never rendered or used by the storefront.

 Required fields for a publishable row are `SKU`, `Product Name`, and a positive `Price (SAR)`.
 SKUs must be unique.
 Blank size cells become `ONE SIZE`; missing optional details are hidden without breaking the site.
 Set `Available (Yes/No)` to `No` to exclude a product from the public storefront and Worker checkout catalog.